 This one was the easiest choice for us to make.
 We know you need to maximize your fuel economy and the diesel engine offered by the Sprinter is the most fuel efficient choice.
 When you add in the longevity and widely spaced maintenance intervals, it saves you money in maintenance costs over the long run too.

-Why does this van have an inverter and a generator?
+Why does this van have an optional inverter and a generator?